TriTue2011/tutorials/README.en.md

 ## Voice Assist - Device Location & Find

-Track down mobile devices or BLE tags in your home by voice and make them ring to locate them easily.
+"Where's my phone?" - The classic morning question.
+Let Assistant help you find it instantly.

 **Key Features:**

-- **Location Reporting:** Reports the approximate location (by room) of the device in your home.
+- **Indoor Positioning:** Tells you which room your phone is in (based on Bluetooth/Wi-Fi signals).
-- **Trigger Ringing:** Makes the device ring so you can find it by sound.
+- **Trigger Ringing:** Make your phone ring loudly, even if it's on silent mode.
-- **Multi-Device Support:** Search for multiple phones or tablets at once.
+- **Multi-Device Support:** Find iPhones, Androids, iPads, or any device with the Home Assistant app installed.

 **Example Voice Commands:**

-- "Where are the phones right now?"
+- "Where is Dad's phone right now?"
-- "Find the iPad and make it ring."
+- "Make the iPad ring, I can't find it."

 **Use Cases:**

-- Quickly find a misplaced phone or tablet inside the house.
+- Save time searching for misplaced items when you're rushing out the door.
-- Check if your kids have left their devices at home.
+- Check if your kids have safely arrived home (device connected to home network).

 [**View the detailed guide**](/home_assistant_device_location_lookup_guide_en.md)